jiayihu/blog/src/articles/angular-aot.md

 This article won't explain the details of [what AOT compilation is](https://angular.io/guide/aot-compiler) or [what it does technically](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/).
 Also, the following parts assume you are using a custom Webpack configuration.

 If you're using standard [angular-cli](https://github.com/angular/angular-cli) it will magically take care of AOT compilation for you and the command is `ng build --prod`.
-But you could still find the following information useful if you ejected the Webpack configuration.
+But you could still find the following information useful if you ejected the Webpack configuration or if you're curious about how it works under the hood.

 ## Webpack configuration